 Key accounts and customers: The Allgeier Group counts companies and public institutions of all sizes among its customers.
 There is a risk that the Allgeier Group may lose key customers in individual cases or that projects may be continued on a smaller scale.
 Systematic and regular analyses of individual projects are carried out to counter this risk at an early stage (early risk detection).
 In addition, a business review is conducted at least quarterly with the individual Group companies.
 This reports in detail on the development of key customers and major customers (top-10 customers).
-In addition, a short, medium and long-term projection of the main sales revenues is carried out.
-Moreover, parts of the Allgeier Group are covered by bad debt insurance, which reduces the risk of bad debt losses.
+In addition, a short, medium and long-term projection of the Mallgeier Group are covered by bad debt insurance, which reduces the risk of bad debt losses.
 There were no significant defaults on receivables in the current reporting period.